yds12/tarsila/issues.md

 14. Change name to Tarsila or Portinari?
 [ENH]
 15. When zooming out, camera needs to be readjusted [ENH][DONE]
 16. Eyedropper should get visible color, not the one on the layer
+17. When the active layer is deleted, move active layer to the one below
+18. Inconsistent use of types for 2D points and colors